plausible/docs/docs/script-extensions.md

 ## script.manual.js

-By default, the Plausible script triggers a pageview when it is first loaded.
+By default, the Plausible script triggers a pageview when it's first loaded.
 It also attaches listeners to the History API and will automatically trigger pageviews when you use `history.pushState`.
 This is useful for most websites but we also offer a manual mode in case you want full control over when pageviews are triggered on your website.

 One of the use-cases for this is when you use [Turbo](https://turbo.hotwired.dev/) (formerly [Turbolinks](https://github.com/turbolinks/turbolinks)).
 In that case, you want to manually trigger Plausible pageviews on the `turbo:load` or `turbolinks:load` browser event depending which library you use.
 Here's how you can do that: